codeplay24/zoop-one-assignment/README.md

 # zoop-one-assignment

-install the dependancies with go get run the project with go run main.go
+install the dependancies with 'go get'
+run the project with 'go run main.go'

 This is a back-end application that takes a request and serves that request to a registerd endpoint in Round Robin fashion.